KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 Kotlin Serialization is cross-platform and multi-format framework for data serialization &mdash;
 converting trees of objects to strings, byte arrays, or other _serial_ representations and back.
+Kotlin Serialization fully supports and enforces Kotlin type system, making sure only valid objects can be deserialized.

 Kotlin Serialization is not just a library.
 It is a compiler plugin that is bundled with the Kotlin compiler distribution itself.
 Build configuration is explained in [README.md](../README.md#setup).